BirbOSDev/birbos2/README.md

 New Birb OS
-written in c and assmebly and bootable
+written in c and assembly and bootable